azerion/bluestack-sdk-ios/MadvertiseLocation.md

 * ***CocoaPods installation*** :

 ## Installation:
+###Prerequisites
+######A message that tells the user why the app is requesting access to the user’s location at all times:
+*From iOS 10, set “NSLocationAlwaysUsageDescription” and “NSLocationWhenInUseUsageDescription” in the Info.plist file.
+*From iOS 11, set “NSLocationAlwaysAndWhenInUseUsageDescription” and “NSLocationWhenInUseUsageDescription” in the Info.plist file.
+######A message that tells the user why the app is requesting access to the user’s location information while the app is running in the foreground.
+(Since madvertiseLocation V1.5)
+*From iOS 10, set “NSLocationWhenInUseUsageDescription” in the Info.plist file.

 ## Installation with MNGSDK V2.3.1 (since v2.12.1)
 You will just need to specify the subspec for Madvertise Location since it s not included by default like so :